-The residual plots for our four selected parameters have output а random distribution of points around the horizontal line at zero i.e. no consistent pattern is observed.
+The residual plots for our four selected output parameters have a random distribution of points around the horizontal line at zero i.e. no consistent pattern is observed.
 This suggests that there are no systematic errors in our model.
 The vertical spread of the points in all the plots is roughly constant across the X-axis.
 This is a sign of homoscedasticity, which means that the model's variance is consistent.